-TVCRC's trained volunteers are available 8 AM to 5 PM Monday through Friday, focusing on using the human touch to assist each client in a caring, friendly, and effective manner to find the agencies and organizations that meet their needs.
+TVCRC's trained volunteers are available 8 AM to 5 PM Monday through Thursday, focusing on using the human touch to assist each client in a caring, friendly, and effective manner to find the agencies and organizations that meet their needs.
 Utilizing up-to-date information and the experience to determine both immediate and long-term needs, the volunteers provide referrals to agencies/programs that can enable clients to take charge of their own destiny.

 TVCRC is unique in that the organization has no paid staff.
-Jette Rogers and her staff of dedicated volunteers operate on a shoestring budget.
+Jette Rogers and her group of dedicated volunteers operate on a shoestring budget.
 The telephone line listed for TVCRC is forwarded each working day to the home of one of several volunteers.
 Primary funding sources are sales of the annually updated referral directory and an Information Fair held in April of each year at O'Connor Field House.

 The TVCRC Information Fair brings together agencies and organizations from throughout southwest Idaho and helps not only to educate the public about what services are available, but also allows participating agencies to network with one another as well as to promote their services and recruit volunteers.

 Also known as "The Red Book", the referral directory published annually by TVCRC lists human services in the Treasure Valley that are free or provided on a sliding scale basis.
 At present, proceeds from the sale of this directory constitute the largest percentage of the organization's operating capital.
 Much effort goes into every edition, which is available for a purchase price of $30.00 plus postage and handling.